Skip to main content

 HPM PhD Students

-Meet HPM PhD students in each of the four concentrations: Health and Public Policy, Health Services Research and Policy, Health Economics and Policy, and Bioethics and Health Policy.
+Meet current PhD students in each of the four HPM concentrations: Health and Public Policy, Health Services Research and Policy, Health Economics and Policy, and Bioethics and Health Policy.

 Health and Public Policy

-Kim DeFiori, MBA, MA, is in her first year as a PhD student and plans to focus on advancing wellness programs for first responders and veterans.
+Kim plans to focus on advancing wellness programs for first responders and veterans.

 Pronouns: She/her/hers